Catalyst Branding

 Influencers can be effective if they are credible.

-We’ve seen a marked dilution of the impact of endorsement in this campaign.
+We’ve seen a marked dilution of the impact of endorsement in these campaigns.
 Does that mean influencers are no longer valuable?
 Research tells us that third party endorsement remains one of the most powerful catalysts in the buying decision for both consumer and b2b targets.
 But, targets must believe the endorser’s message.
 They just can’t say it.
 It must be credible.

 The impact of traditional marketing media is on the wane.

-Fascinatingly, attack ads are not working in this election as they have in prior contests.
-The most polarizing, yet successful candidate has leveraged free media and relied primarily on Twitter and Instagram as his social media of choice.
+The most polarizing, yet successful candidate has leveraged free media and relied primarily on his social media of choice.
 This has worked gloriously for him.
 Targets are consuming media as they live today.
 New channels are reaching people more effectively than traditional channels.
 It’s time marketers take notice.

 These are some of the key lessons I’ve taken away.
 I’m sure there are many more insights that each of you have gleaned from this process.
 I’d love to know what they are.
 Please share.